Altinn/altinn-studio-docs/content/events/publishingevents/get-started/resource-registry/_index.en.md

 ---
 title: Register resource in resource registry
-linktitle: Resource registry
+linktitle: Register resource
-description: Guid on registering an event source in the resource registry for authorization
+description: A guide on registering an event source in the resource registry for authorization
 weight: 20
 ---